 Known Bugs and Problems

-On Linux platforms (and possibly others?) the Java VM sometimes throws
+On older Linux platforms (and possibly others?) the Java VM sometimes throws

 a "Null Pointer Exception" when starting up.
 This appears in the terminal